 (Please print)

 , a student enrolled in

 (name of student)

 (name of school)

 and legal custodial parent

 (name of legal custodial parent)

-the City of Madison Board of Education Code of Stincludes rules on the acceptable use of computer techniques eived and read, or had read to us, and reviewed together tudent Conduct.
-We understand that this Code, which hology and related resources, applies to all students and pol buses, or other school-owned/operated vehicles, and
+hereby acknowledge by our signatures that we have receithe City of Madison Board of Education Code of Stud includes rules on the acceptable use of computer technolograments in the public schools, to school campuses, schoolschool-related activities and events. dent Conduct.
+We understand that this Code, which logy and related resources, applies to all students and

 Signature Date

 (Student Grades 5-12 ONLY)

 Signature Date

 (Legal custodial parent)

 Signature Date

-(Legal custodial parent)